Baillie Gifford European Growth Trust Buys Back Shares

 Baillie Gifford European Growth Trust PLC GBP (GB:BGEU) has released an update.

-Baillie Gifford European Growth Trust has acquired 50,000 of its own shares, priced at 87.40p each, to be held in Treasury.
-This transaction adjusts the total outstanding shares available to investors to 350,407,585.
-Investors can use this updated figure to assess their holdings under FCA regulations.
+Baillie Gifford European Growth Trust PLC recently acquired 75,000 of its own ordinary shares at 86.80p per share, which will be held in treasury.
+This move adjusts the total shares in issue to 350,332,585, a key figure for shareholders monitoring their stakes under FCA rules.
+Such strategic repurchases can influence share price and investor perceptions, hinting at the company’s confidence in its own value.

 For further insights into GB:BGEU stock, check out TipRanks’ Stock Analysis page.